Where to find the Abbey

-Although we make no charge for admission, we warmly welcome donations towards the upkeep of this beautiful building.
+We warmly welcome donations towards the upkeep of this beautiful building and its treasures.

-We are pleased to offer guided tours on request.
-If you would like one of our experienced guides to show you around the Abbey, please contact us.
+Please contact us if you would like one of our experienced guides to show you around the Abbey.

-Although we do not offer a refectory, you may be interested in visiting the Tudor Tea Room at King John’s House, just 50 yards away from the Abbey.
-There are a number of other tea rooms and coffee shops elsewhere around Romsey.
+For refreshments, we recommend the Tudor Tea Room at King John’s House, just 50 yards away from the Abbey.
+There are other cafés and coffee shops in Romsey.

-Unfortunately, there are no public toilets on our premises.
+Unfortunately, we have no public toilets at the Abbey.
 The nearest facilities are next to the bus station, about 200 yards from the Abbey.

 Wheelchair users can enter the building on the level via the South Door (there’s a step down into the Abbey via the North Porch, used by most visitors).
 Apart from a couple of steps – which are normally roped-off – and uneven stone floors in places, our wide aisles offer generally unimpeded access.
 The Abbey is equipped with a hearing loop for the hard of hearing.